cbeer/KriKri/README.md

     cd spec/internal
     rails s

-To index a sample record into solr, from `/krikri/spec/internal`:
+To index a sample aggregation into solr, from `/krikri/spec/internal`:
+    rake krikri:index_sample_aggregation

+To index an _invalid_ sample aggregation into solr:
-    rake krikri:index_sample_data
+    rake krikri:index_invalid_aggregation

-To delete the sample record:
+To delete the sample aggregation:
-    rake krikri:delete_sample_data
+    rake krikri:delete_sample_aggregation

 To update/restart dummy application, from the root KriKri directory:
     git pull